newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

  - Forge firmwares and write it: either by writing directly to the ubi/mtd devices, or forging updates and bypassing the integrity check
  - License bypass: VIN unlock by patching firmware or replacing license signature keys

- Sorry for the long post, stay classy netsecurios!
+It was a long post, thanks for staying until the end and stay classy netsecurios!